last updated on: 28th Apr 2014

 How do we decide what might be most appropriate for us?

 Planning a resource event or deciding whether to run a course is not easy.
 There are key decisions to be made.
-To facilitate this download is a simple graphic template here which asks five key questions, that will help you discern what might be helpful in your context before you embark on a particular programme.
-This will ensure that the delivery of any course or event should also fit into an overall flow, or direction.
+To help, you can download a simple graphic template here which asks five key questions, that will help you discern what might be helpful in your context before you embark on a particular programme.
+This will help ensure that the delivery of any course or event should also fit into an overall flow, or direction.
+This template should be read in conjunction with this introductory note, which expounds the questions and underlying values further.
 It is shown that only 10% of effective learning comes from courses.
 The rest relies upon experiencing new things, learning alongside others, and reflecting on experience.
 So in planning try and be open to a course not being the sole solution - what else might need to be in place to support and enable learning to take root.